compendia/docs/docs/guide/wallet.md

 ![Mnemonic](./img/stake-panel.png)

-Enter the amount you want to stake (minimum 10,000 Dia for mainnet), and the duration.
+Enter the amount you want to stake (minimum 10,000 BIND for mainnet), and the duration.

 You can review how your stake will increase your vote power under **Details**.